JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 The `best_path` in the filename `best_path.10.0.0.log` means that the output represents the 1-best path through the decoding lattice for each utterance.
 This is very useful, because this shows you how the model is performing at test-time, and you can spot errors and biases here more easily.

-The bolded lines are the most important.
-The first few lines are logging data, but the bolded lines are the model’s prediction on some testing data.
-The bolded lines show (1) the utterance ID  (e.g. `ID-0007`), and (2) the prediction of the model for that utterance (e.g. `A COLD LUCID IN DIFFERENCE OR REINED IN HIS SOUL`).
+The first few lines are logging data, and the lines in all caps are the model’s prediction on some testing data.
+These lines show (1) the utterance ID  (e.g. `ID-0007`), and (2) the prediction of the model for that utterance (e.g. `A COLD LUCID IN DIFFERENCE OR REINED IN HIS SOUL`).
 It is good to listen to the audio file and look at the corresponding output to identify errors.

-Sometimes you can even see if the errors stem from the Acoustic Model or from the Language Model (e.g. the model predicted `IN DIFFERENCE` instead of `INDIFFERENCE`, which is a Language Model problem given that both options are acoustically identical.)
+Sometimes you can even see if the errors stem from the Acoustic Model or from the Language Model (e.g. the model predicted `IN DIFFERENCE` instead of `INDIFFERENCE`, which is a Language Model problem given that both options are acoustically identical).

 <br/>